Morocco desert camp

 The desert camp offers a comfortable base to explore the beautiful wilderness and bring guests close to nature.
 The nearest road is a 2 hour journey away, the closest light pollution 60km away.

 Stay at Camp al Koutban for immersion in the rich desert environment and to disconnect.
+We are recommended by Lonely Planet.

 Enjoy hospitality renowned in this part of Morocco, as Hocin and his experienced team look after you.